Asabeneh/30-Days-Of-JavaScript/07_Day_Functions/07_day_functions.md

   console.log(sum)
 }
 sumTwoNumbers(10, 20) // calling functions
-// If a function doesn't return it doesn't store data, so it should return
+// If a function doesn't return a value, it doesn't store data, so it should return

 function sumTwoNumbers(numOne, numTwo) {
   let sum = numOne + numTwo